datacommonsorg/docsite/api/rest/v1/bulk_observations_point_linked.md

 # /v1/bulk/observations/point/linked

-Retrieve single [observations](/glossary.html#observation) of multiple [variables](/glossary.html#variable) at a set date for entities linked to a parent entity by the same property.
+Retrieve a single [observation](/glossary.html#observation) of multiple [variables](/glossary.html#variable) at a set date for entities linked to an ancestor entity by the same property.

-This is useful for retrieving observations for all places within a parent place.
+This is useful for retrieving an observation for all places within an ancestor place.
 For example, this could be getting the population of women in 2018 for all states in the United States.

 <div markdown="span" class="alert alert-info" role="alert" style="color:black; font-size: 0.8em">
    <span class="material-icons md-16">info </span><b>Note:</b><br />